jlevy/og-equity-compensation/README.md

 After a company goes public, investors and the general public can buy stock, and existing shareholders can sell their stock far more easily than when the company was private.

+🚧 Elaborate on and reference restrictions and regulations on selling stock.

 🄳 The ability to buy and sell stock is called **liquidity**.
 In startups and many private companies, it is often hard to sell stock until the company is sold or IPOs, so there is little or no liquidity for shareholders until those events occur.